 We each pay US $11 to join the queue to go inside Khufu’s Pyramid.
 A fairly steep (and slightly scary) descent on a narrow wooden walkway takes us to the inner chamber.
 I’m expecting to be blinded by a dazzling haul of treasures, but the tiny room is airless and threadbare, stripped of its treasures thousands of years ago by opportunistic robbers.
 Thankfully, I don’t suffer from claustrophobia, but the experience is a little anti-climactic.

-Due to open towards the end of 2022, hopes are high that the new, $1 billion Grand Egyptian Museum will put Cairo firmly back on the tourist map, following a difficult few years in the wake of the 2011 revolution and several terrorist attacks.
-The impressive modernist glass construction – which will feature an earth-to-heaven viewing platform of the pyramids, is being heralded as the largest archaeological museum in the world.
+Due to open in early 2023, hopes are high that the new, $1 billion Grand Egyptian Museum will put Cairo firmly back on the tourist map, following a difficult few years in the wake of the 2011 revolution and several terrorist attacks.
+The impressive modernist glass construction – which will feature an earth-to-heaven viewing platform of the pyramids – is being heralded as the largest archaeological museum in the world.

 I visit the current museum, the Egyptian Museum of Antiquities, an oasis of calm in the heart of the frenetic capital city.
 The red-hued building has a faded colonial charm and houses an incredible 120,000 artifacts (though many are in the process of being moved to the Grand Egyptian Museum).
 Many of the rare treasures we’d expected to see inside the pyramids are on display here.
 This extends to the pharaohs themselves; many discovered in The Valley of The Kings, the world-renowned royal burial ground on the Nile’s west bank.

 The somber atmosphere lifts when we move on to the other main draw of the museum, the King Tutankhamun collection.
 He is the most well-known Egyptian pharaoh, despite only ruling for a short while.
 The “boy king" was only nine years old when he became ruler.